exonomyapp/interNovel/docs/functional-spec.md

 **Proposal:** Implement a DID-based attribution system where all creative contributions (paragraphs, character elements, plot points) are cryptographically linked to the author's DID.

 *   **Details:**
-    *   Use W3C Decentralized Identifiers (DIDs) to anchor user identities in both Supabase and OrbitDB.
+    *   Use the `did:peer` method for W3C Decentralized Identifiers (DIDs) to anchor user identities.
+This method is chosen for its ability to support DID document updates without requiring a blockchain, making it ideal for evolving user profiles and service endpoints.
+    *   Use Helia IPFS and OrbitDB for decentralized storage of user-generated content and data.
+This ensures data persistence, censorship resistance, and content-based addressing.
     *   Cryptographically sign contributions with the author's DID.
     *   Display attribution information clearly and transparently within the platform.
 *   **UX Principles:** Clarity, Simplicity & Intuitiveness